 Most cancers of the liver begin elsewhere in the body and are spread to the liver.
 These cancers are not curable through liver transplantation.
 Tumours that originate in the liver are usually detected in an advanced stage.
 They are also rarely cured by a liver transplant.
-If the cancer is small and confined to the liver, a transplant may be considered.
+If the primary liver cancer (HCC) is small and confined to the liver, a liver transplant may be considered.